sparkle-project/sparkle-project.github.io/documentation/package-updates/index.md

 ---
 ## Package Updates

-Package installation allows Sparkle to update your application by downloading and installing a package, `pkg`, or multi-package, `mpkg` usually without user interaction except for asking for an administrator password.
+Package installation allows Sparkle to update your application by downloading and installing a package, `pkg`, or multi-package, `mpkg` without user interaction except for asking for an administrator password.

 Note package installation should only be used for apps with very custom installation needs that cannot be satisfied by distributing a regular app bundle.
 For Sparkle, the downsides of using package updates are: